Binary branching processes with Moran type interactions

 \end{enumerate}

 Here, the choice of multinomial resampling could be replaced by other resampling schemes.
 Similarly, the resampling could be conditional on properties of the particles (e.g. the effective sample size).
 We compare the effectiveness of the two methods in Figure~\ref{fig:PFMC}, for a simple Markov process where the true value of the Lyapunov exponent can be calculated accurately numerically.
-We note that both methods have similar computational effort, and neither appears to converge to the `true' eigenvalue, however the particle filter method achieves a much better numerical estimate of $\lambda$.
+We note that both methods have similar computational effort, however the iterated method achieves a much better numerical estimate of $\lambda$.